 Oklahoma City real estate is some of the most expensive in Oklahoma, although Oklahoma City house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Oklahoma City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oklahoma City are a mix of both white- and blue-collar jobs.
+Oklahoma City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oklahoma City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oklahoma City who work in office and administrative support (12.60%), sales jobs (10.48%), and management occupations (9.18%).

 Also of interest is that Oklahoma City has more people living here who work in computers and math than 95% of the places in the US.